mcwimm/rbb_ZoneOfInfluence/README.md

 We provide a synthetic benchmark consisting of only 5 individuals (e.g., trees) with different sizes.
 The individuals are positioned in order to trigger critical points: 1 tree is completely covered, 1 is not covered at all, 1 is partly covered and 2 have exactly same size.
+The size and position of those trees can be found [here](https://github.com/mcwimm/rbb_ZoneOfInfluence/blob/master/python_rbb/Benchmark/setup_1.txt).

-This setup is calculated with the two types of ZOI (i.e., symmetric and asymmetric) as well as with different resolutions of the grid system.
+This setup is calculated with the two types of ZOI (i.e., symmetric vs. asymmetric) as well as with two different resolutions of the grid system (i.e. low vs. high).

-The figure below shows the results with A) low grid resolution and B) high grid resolution.
+The figure below shows the results with A) low and B) high grid resolution.
+To run the benchmark with the python implementation open and run the file ['run_benchmark.py'](https://github.com/mcwimm/rbb_ZoneOfInfluence/blob/master/python_rbb/Benchmark/run_benchmark.py).

 ![](https://github.com/mcwimm/rbb_ZoneOfInfluence/blob/master/figs/zoi_benchmark.jpg)

+_Figure: Results of the benchmark shown as top view on plants (represented as circles).
+The size of circles represents the size of the ZOI and the color represents the ZOI factor, i.e., the ratio of effective to total area occupied by each plant.
+Red grid lines indicate the grid resolution which is 3x3m in (A) and 1x1m in (B)._

 ## 10. Version control [_*_]